-Two snapshots of the instantaneous isosurfaces of the Q-criterion, where Q = 500, are presented in Figure 11 for the simulation conducted on the 20layer mesh.
-One visible difference is that more finer structures are resolved using adaptive p^3 FR.
-From Figure 12 and Figure 13, we observe that polynomials of degree p > 1 are clustered in regions near the stagnation point, turbulent boundary layers as well as the wake region.
-The order-of-accuracy distributions at different slices in the spanwise direction are not exactly the same since the padaptation is conducted locally.
+Two snapshots of the instantaneous isosurfaces of the Q-criterion, where Q = 500, are presented in Fig. 12 for the simulation conducted on the 20-layer mesh.
+One visible difference is that more finer structures are resolved using adaptive $p^3$ FR.
+From Fig. 13 and Fig. 14, we observe that polynomials of degree p > 1 are clustered in regions near the stagnation point, turbulent boundary layers as well as the wake region.
+The order-of-accuracy distributions at different slices in the spanwise direction are not exactly the same since the p-adaptation is conducted locally.
 Overall, the feature-based adaptation method can give an feature-tracking p-distribution.
-Unlike the transitional flow over the cylinder, the choice of $(\nu{max}, \nu{min}) = (0.1, 0.001)$ actually clusters all the polynomials of degree p > 1 in a small domain and only a few high-order elements can be found in the wake region far away from the wing.
-The power spectral density of the total velocity at four locations close to the suction side of the wing, i.e., $(0.3, 0.057, 0.1)^{\intercal}$ $(0.5, 0.048, 0.1)^{\intercal}$, $(0.7, 0.032, 0.1)^{\intercal}$, and $(0.9, 0.012, 0.1)^{\intercal}$ are illustrated in Figure 14.
+Unlike the transitional flow over the cylinder, the choice of ( $v{max}, v{min}$ ) = (0.1, 0.001) actually clusters all the polynomials of degree p > 1 in a small domain and only a few high-order elements can be found in the wake region far away from the wing.
+The power spectral density of the total velocity at four locations close to the suction side of the wing, i.e., (0.3, 0.057, 0.1)T (0.5, 0.048, 0.1)T, (0.7, 0.032, 0.1)T, and (0.9, 0.012, 0.1)T are illustrated in Fig. 15.
 The first point is near the end of the separation bubble, where the transition from laminar flow to turbulent flow takes place.
 The slopes of PSDs are generally steeper than -5/3 at high frequencies at the first point in all simulation.
-At the rest three points, PSDs align with the reference lines in a certain range of high frequencies, which agrees with the results in [67].
+At the other three points, PSDs align with the reference lines in a certain range of high frequencies, which agrees with the results in [73].